 Men’s Attire for Nikahs

 Men attending a Nikah or Muslim wedding reception also need to dress appropriately while respecting cultural and religious traditions, which often include wearing long pants.
-Though generally less restrictive than women’s guidelines, men’s attire still requires thoughtful consideration.
+Though generally less restrictive than women’s guidelines, men’s wedding guest attire still requires thoughtful consideration.

 It is important to choose suitable attire for the main event, such as silk dresses and heavy pullovers, to make a stylish impression during the main celebration.